Behaviour-Analytics/moodle-block_behaviour/README.md

 The block also has a scheduled task that is, by default, set to run once a day.
-The frequency that the task runs can be changed by going to Site administration -> Server -> Scheduled tasks, then clicking the settings icon for "Incrementally extract logs."
+The frequency that the task runs can be changed by going to Site administration -> Server -> Scheduled tasks, then clicking the settings icon for "Update Behaviour Analytics."

 Usage: